2023 Michigan State University shooting: Aftermath

 The shelter-in-place order was rescinded following the gunman's death.
 All MSU activities were canceled for 48 hours, and classes were canceled until the following Monday.
-Classes in Berkey Hall and the Union were relocated for the remainder of the spring semester, and Berkey Hall was to remain closed for the remainder of the semester.
+Classes in Berkey Hall and the Union were relocated for the remainder of the spring semester, and Berkey Hall was to remain closed for the remainder of the year.
 Undergraduates were given the option to have grades reported as credit/no credit instead of the usual grade for spring semester classes.

 Counseling services were offered to members of the East Lansing and Michigan State communities at Hannah Community Center in East Lansing from February 14, with additional on-campus locations being added the following day.
 East Lansing closed all city offices and canceled a city council meeting on February 14, and continued to operate on a limited basis on February 15.
 Public schools in East Lansing and neighboring school districts canceled classes on the day after the shooting.
 Schools in Ewing Township, New Jersey were also closed after McRae was found carrying a note threatening two Ewing Public Schools.